matijamavsar/general_nn_modules/README.md

 The configuration files are usually stored in the `conf` folder.
 The defaults are stored in `conf/config.yaml`.

-You can check out some example conf files in the repositories `imednet/branch rimednet_lightning` or `intentnet/` branch `alt`.

 # Steps to make your own project

 1. Add a new directory `my_project` into the `projects` directory.